akd6203/BukBazaar/README.md

-# Kindlw - An online book store
+# Kindle - An online book store